intelliw/hsy-api.portal/test.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     1. As a complete dataset sent at a frequent interval, including unchanged data.

-    2. As `change-data-capture` where data is transmitted only when a change is detected.
-The changed data is sent as part of its data cluster to a dedicated API endpoint.
-The API consumer overlays changes onto the previous dataset and stores a complete data record.
+    2. As _'change data capture'_ where data is transmitted only when a change is detected.
+This uses [write coalescing](/docs/api.sundaya.monitored.equipment/0/c/Implementation/Architecture/Write%20Coalescing) to compresses and reduce write traffic from edge to cloud.

     A `heartbeat` message containing the full dataset should also be sent at a recurring interval with this method.
 This is to ensure that device availabilty can be affirmed (when there are no data changes), and to provide a checkpoint for the underlying dataset to be merged, in case a change-data message was dropped.